-William (“Bill”) Gray is retired Professor of Literary History and Hermeneutics at the University of Chichester and Founder of the Sussex Centre for Folklore, Fairy Tales and Fantasy, as well as its accompanying journal, Gramarye.
+William (“Bill”) Gray was Professor of Literary History and Hermeneutics at the University of Chichester and Founder of the Sussex Centre for Folklore, Fairy Tales and Fantasy, as well as its accompanying journal, Gramarye.

 After growing up in Parkhead in the East End of Glasgow, his first degree was in Modern Languages at Christ Church, Oxford.
 There he discovered German Romantic fairy tales while studying with David Luke, who was then working on his Penguin translation of Grimms’ Tales.

 Having been existentially challenged by Kleist, Büchner and Sartre, Bill went on to study theology and philosophy at Edinburgh and Princeton, where he took Walter Kaufmann’s course on Nietzsche and a doctoral seminar on Gadamer’s recently translated Truth and Method—a book on which he subsequently wrote his PhD thesis, and which has informed his subsequent teaching and writing.